shradhit7/shradhit7.github.io/_posts/2019-08-23- Summer Internship at Veritonic.md

 Regarding their position in the firm they were humble.
 I wish to inculcate their humility.
 Things went fine and I was selected to be a Data Scientist at Veritonic for summer '19.
 Will never forget that day, really fortunate that I was selected.

-### Work in veritonic :
+### Work in Veritonic :

-There were two projects I worked in ten weeks both were related to audio data :
+There were two projects I worked in ten weeks & both were related to audio data.
+I've listed them below :

 -  gender classification over audio files (.mp3 or .wav file) i.e. detect if the person talking is a male / female.
-Also distinguish audio among human voice & music.
+Also, distinguish audio among human voice & music.
 -  emotion predictions over audio files (.mp3 or .wav file) detect if the person talking is making the listener enthusiastic, happy, inspired etc.

 ### Things I learned :